rahulsm27/Basic_and_Advanced_Python_Concepts/README.md

     Multiprocessing

 ## 1_Python_Basic
-This folder contains python basic concepts related theoritical questions
+This folder contains  theoretical questions related to  python basic concepts

 ## 2_Python_Advanced
-This folder contains python advanceced concepts theoritical questions
+This folder contains theoretical questions related to Python advanced concepts and

 ## 3_Programming_Concepts
-This folder contains collection of small programming question that test basic and advanced knowledge
+This folder contains a collection of small programming questions that test basic and advanced knowledge